-Fentanyl, also known as Sublimaze, Duragesic, Fentora, Actiq, Subsys, and Abstral, is a synthetic opioid.
-On the street, fentanyl is created in clandestine labs and often used as a cutting agent for heroin.
-While heroin derived from morphine, a natural substance removed from the seed of the opium poppy plant, fentanyl is synthetic and 50 to 100 times more potent than morphine.
-(1,2)
+Fentanyl is a synthetic opioid, also known by the brand names Sublimaze, Duragesic, Fentora, Actiq, Subsys, and Abstral.
+On the street, fentanyl is known as Apache, China White, Crazy One, Butter, Jacket, Fent, and Fenty.
+It is often created in clandestine labs and often used as a cutting agent for heroin.
+While heroin is derived from morphine, a natural substance removed from the seed of the opium poppy plant, fentanyl is synthetic and can be 50 to 100 times stronger than morphine.

 According to the CDC, the number of deaths involving heroin combined with synthetic narcotics has been increasing steadily since 2014.
 The statistics indicate that the use of fentanyl drives the increase in overdose deaths involving heroin.

-Fentanyl-laced counterfeit pills resembling prescription sedatives and painkillers, such as Xanax and OxyContin, have also risen in popularity due to their potency, producing the desired high for cheap.
+Fentanyl-laced counterfeit pills often resemble prescription sedatives and painkillers, such as Xanax and OxyContin.
+They have also risen in popularity due to their potency producing a cheap high.
 A lethal dose of fentanyl is just between 2 to 3 milligrams, and many users will use it unknowingly.
 Unsurprisingly, the CDC has reported fentanyl as the leading drug of the opioid epidemic for overdose deaths across America.

-Fentanyl does have legally recognized medicinal uses in the United States and therefore classified as a Schedule II controlled substance by the DEA.
-Schedule II drugs still have a very high potential for abuse, dependency, and addiction despite their indicated medical uses.
+Fentanyl has legally recognized medicinal uses in the United States and is classified as a Schedule II controlled substance by the DEA.
+Schedule II drugs often have a very high potential for abuse, dependency, and addiction despite their indicated medical uses.

 with one of our physicians today